 What’s made in North Carolina makes North Carolina.

-Manufacturing plays a significant role in North Carolina’s economy, accounting for nearly 21% of North Carolina’s total output and employing 10.8% of our state’s workforce.
-As the exclusive state affiliate for the National Association of Manufacturers (NAM) in North Carolina, the NC Chamber works every day to advocate for small and large manufacturers in every industrial sector.
+Manufacturing plays a significant role in North Carolina’s economy, accounting for nearly 21 percent of North Carolina’s total output and employing nearly 12 percent of our state’s workforce.
+As the exclusive state affiliate for the National Association of Manufacturers (NAM), the NC Chamber works every day to advocate for small and large manufacturers in every industrial sector across North Carolina.

 The Current Challenge